The best things to do in Oaxaca City, Mexico

 Tlayudas- huge tortillas served with refried beans, lettuce, cheese and avocado.

-Chapulines- Are easy to find in abundance at the local markets and a great crispy accompanyment to a taco.
+Chapulines- Are easy to find in abundance at the local markets and a great crispy accompaniment to a taco.
 They are in fact fried grasshoppers and actually quite tasty.

 Quesillo- Another staple of Oaxaca cuisine.
-Similar to mozarella it’s a salty, stringy local cheese.
+Similar to mozzarella it’s a salty, stringy local cheese.